aevdokimenko/DBAmp-cookbook/README.md

-# DBAmp
+# DBAmp Cookbook
-Gists and sample code for DBAmp - MS SQL integration for Salesforce
+Gists and sample code for DBAmp (https://forceamp.com) - Data integration for Salesforce and MS SQL